elabftw/elabimg/README.md

 This will download a pre-filled configuration file.

-You can then edit this file where all the options are explained in the comments.
+You can then edit this file where all the possible settings are explained in the comments.

 For usage of eLabFTW, see [documentation](https://doc.elabftw.net).